Pittsburg, California: Education

 Pittsburg is home to Los Medanos College, a two-year community college that is part of the Contra Costa Community College District.
 The college's name is derived from that of Rancho Los Medanos, one of the land grants made by the Mexican Government during its sovereignty over California from 1821 to 1846; Los Medanos, loosely translated from Spanish, means The Sand Dunes.
 Construction on Los Medanos College was completed in 1974.

-Pittsburg is served by three School Districts: Pittsburg Unified School District, Mt.
-Diablo Unified School District, and Antioch Unified School District.

-Pittsburg has two public high schools, one a continuation school: